What is B2B Content Syndication and Why is it important in 2025?

 Note: it can happen that even with a correctly implemented canonical tag, the third-party website will still be considered as the original source.
 This is something to avoid at all costs.

-The reason why this happens has to do with domain authority.
+The reason why this happens is because of domain authority.
 If two websites publish content at the same time, Google and search engines will index the article first with the highest domain authority and proper link structure.

 To illustrate, let’s say your domain authority is 50.
 The content syndication vendor has a domain authority of 80.
 Google is more likely to pick up the article on the website where the domain authority is 80.